-- Near the town of Manassas Junction, Virginia.
+- Location: The battle took place near the town of Manassas Junction, Virginia.

 - The Second Battle of Bull Run has several names because the Federals frequently named battles for creeks or rivers that played a role in the fighting, while Confederates used the names of nearby towns or cities.